mrOranger/Javascript/Typescript/README.md

 ### Tuples

-The first built in type in TypeScript is the **tuple**, if we would write a definiton of tuple, we could say that it is a <u>fixed set of elements with a fixed type for each index</u>.
+The first built in type in TypeScript is the **tuple**, if we would write a definition of tuple, we could say that it is a <u>fixed set of elements with a fixed type for each index</u>.
 Now, there is not a special notation in TypeScript to create a tuple, but we have to use the same notation, with an update, used for `Array`.
 Let's consider this example, if we would like to create a tuple of three elements, the first is a `number`, and the others are `string` and `number`, we should write something like this:

 ```typescript
 const tuple = [1, 'Mario Rossi', 24];